RIDE PREPARATION

 Tools and Spare Parts

-A good quality fanny pack or backpack is a necessity for any long excursion or off-road ride in the Rocky Mountains
+A good quality fanny pack or backpack is a necessity for any long excursion or off-road ride.

 Short list of Recommended Items: